 In addition, this lender provides a set of home equity and refinancing options for homeowners looking to cash out on their home’s equity or adjust the terms of their mortgages.
 It even offers FHA 203(k) loans, which are fairly uncommon loans designed to help borrowers finance the renovations needed on their fixer-uppers.

 Compare top brands by home loan type, state availability and credit score.
 Select See rates to provide the lender with basic property and financial details for personalized rates.

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 CrossCountry reviews and complaints

-CrossCountry Mortgage is accredited with the Better Business Bureau (BBB) and has an A rating as of June 2021 due to a government action taken against the lender in 2019.
-It answered and closed 78 complaints in the last three years and has 63 customer reviews with an average rating of 1.27 out of 5 stars.
+CrossCountry Mortgage is accredited by the Better Business Bureau (BBB) and has an A+ rating as of July 2022.
+It answered and closed 130 complaints in the last three years and has 98 customer reviews with an average rating of 1.33 out of 5 stars.

-The lender only has seven reviews on Trustpilot where it earned a TrustScore of 3 out of 5 stars.
+The lender has 17 reviews on Trustpilot, where it earned a TrustScore of 2 out of 5 stars.
 Some customers complain of spotty communication that borders on a lack of professionalism, while others praise their loan officers for a smooth process.

 Pros and cons of CrossCountry